thierrypdamiba/qdrant_odsc25/WORKSHOP_SETUP.md

 source venv/bin/activate

 # Load 100 Wikipedia articles (this takes about 30-60 seconds)
+# Note: The default is now set to 100 articles, so you can run without --num-articles
 python scripts/load_simple_wikipedia.py --num-articles 100

+# Or simply:
+python scripts/load_simple_wikipedia.py
 ```

 You should see output like: